jisshub/nodejs-api-express-mongodb-masterclass/forgot-password_generate-token_send-email_reset-passsword.md

 });
 ```

-- Then send the reqeust and check the user collection in db. data is not saved
+- Then send the reqeust and check the user collection in db. data is saved

 ---